In the first place, why must a 4WD have a transmission at all? You don’t see gearboxes hanging off jet engines or on steam trains.

 Manual or Automatic

-Around two thirds of new recreational 4WDs sold today are fitted with automatic transmissions and many new models don’t come with a manual transmission choice.
+Most new recreational 4WDs sold today are fitted with automatic transmissions and many don’t come with a manual transmission choice.

 The drawbacks with autos are a propensity to get hot if used for extended periods in soft sand or with heavy loads; reduced engine braking when compared with a manual box; and the inability to start the engine if the only battery or the starter motor packs up.